samuelkerstell/portfolio-project-1/README.md

 * Instructions on how to style audio element was taken from this [blog page](https://blog.shahednasser.com/how-to-style-an-audio-element/)
 * Instructions on how to center an audio element was take from this [page](https://stackoverflow.com/questions/16823868/center-html-5-audio-players-for-all-browsers)
 ## Media
-* The image in the header was taken from [Pexels](https://www.pexels.com/photo/grayscale-photography-of-person-using-dj-controller-860707/)
+* The landing page image was taken from [Pexels](https://www.pexels.com/photo/grayscale-photography-of-person-using-dj-controller-860707/)